HarryHeres/MyoGenerator-Exporter/README.md

 For the decomposition process, following parameters can be set, which implicate the model's structure:
 - *Fibres*: Number of muscle fibres of which the muscle should consist of
 - *Resolution*: Number of segments of each fiber (each fiber is basically a segmented line)
-- *Visualization mode*: 0 - no visualization, 1 - visualization of the decomposition process, 2 - Debug (for development purposes)
+- *Visualization mode*:
+  - *None* - No visualization
+  - *Visualize* - Standard visualization in a separate window
+  - *Debug* For development purposes

+### **Optional parameters**
+These parameters are not strictly required, though some of them are fairly recommended.
+- *Vertices reordering* (**RECOMMENDED**) - Reorder vertices into a sequential numbering order.
+It is strongly recommended for proper decomposition results.

+- *Mesh triangulation* - Convert quadrilateral volume meshes to a triangular one.

 # Exporting a model
 The [3 separate models](#model-hierarchy) can be exported out of Blender.